shpml/fundamentals/01_chapter/intro.md

 > If you're a Windows user, you must install an environment that will allow you to use Bash in order to continue.
 We recommend either installing and using Mac OS X or Ubuntu Linux.
 You may also install a program like Cygwin on Windows in order to follow along with the syntax we use here, but we won't be able to actively support you if you encounter any major challenges.
 Once you join us for WDI, you will need to use a Mac or Linux environment.
 Reach out to your local producer if you have any questions.

-##Get Started Using Terminal
+## Get Started Using Terminal

-When you open Terminal, you should see a window like this:
+When you open Terminal, you will see a window like this:

 ![:Blank Console](../assets/Graphics/terminal_blank.gif)

+Open up a terminal with Bash.
+To do this on a Mac, press **⌘ + Space** to bring up Spotlight, then type in "terminal" and press **Return**.

+> **NOTE** Practice using Spotlight to open files and applications on your computer.
+It'll make you efficient as you navigate back and forth often between Terminal, your text editor, and your browser.

-This window is where you'll tell the computer what to do, and where the computer will display its reply.
+The Terminal window is where you'll tell the computer what to do, and where the computer will display its reply.
+Let's break this window down:

-The **prompt** is the `$` that automatically shows up on the end of the first line.
+- The **prompt** is the `$` that automatically shows up on the end of the first line.
 It's the command line equivalent of "stand-by" and indicates Terminal is ready to accept your **command**.
 We'll learn a few commands later in this lesson.

-The **cursor** follows the prompt and the text you type will appear here.
+- The **cursor** follows the prompt and the text you type will appear here.
 Just like in every other setting where you've ever seen a cursor.

-The **username** of the person logged in precedes the prompt, and as you can see above, this user is named *samspade*.
+- The **username** of the person logged in precedes the prompt, and as you can see above, this user is named *samspade*.